alyxshang/mandy/documentation/sites.markdown

 ## Routing

 Routing in Mandy is controlled via the `baseurl` template variable.
 The value of this variable is set to either of the values stored in the `dev_url` or `prod_url` variables saved in the configuration file.
-Which one of these values is used depends upon which variant the `MANDY_ENV` environment variable has been set to.
+Which one of these values is used, depends upon which variant the `MANDY_ENV` environment variable has been set to.
 This environment variable can be set to either `production` or `development`.
+Additionally, each `page` namespace has an `url` attribute.
+This attribute can be used to create links between different pages.

 ## Links